 Providence City has received a public-private partnership (PPP) proposal from Strata Networks.
 The city is pursuing this proposal and refining the details to ensure it meets the needs of its citizens.
 As part of Providence City has entered into a public-private partnership (PPP) with Strata Networks.
-As part of this PPP, Strata Networks would be the Network Provider (i.e., would put in the physical infrastructure).
-Strata Networks would also be contracted to be the Network Operator (i.e., maintain network operation) for a designated period of time which can be renewed at the city’s discretion.
+As part of this PPP, Strata Networks will be the Network Provider (i.e., Strat will put in the physical infrastructure).
+Strata Networks will also be contracted to be the Network Operator (i.e., maintain network operation) for a designated period of time which can be renewed at the city’s discretion.
 Internet access will be available through third-party ISPs in an “open-access” model on the Providence City Fiber Network.
 This means that any ISP that wants to join the network can equally utilize the fiber network to provide internet services.

 Will fiber become obsolete with other emerging technologies like 5G, satellite services, or other options that may be available in the future?